-Fire at homeless encampment briefly halts activities at U.S. Capitol on Monday
+Fire at homeless encampment interrupts inauguration rehearsal at U.S. Capitol

-“Due to an external security threat located under the bridge on I-295 at First and F Streets SE, no entry or exit is permitted at this time,” the police said.
+“Due to an external security threat located under the bridge on I-295 at First and F Streets SE, no entry or exit is permitted at this time,” the police said in an alert that went out to members of Congress, staffers and others who work inside the building shortly after 10 a.m.
 “You may move throughout the buildings but stay away from exterior windows and doors.
 If you are outside, seek cover.”

-From the Capitol, where Biden is scheduled to sworn in at noon Wednesday, smoke could be seen coming from the location described.
+From the Capitol, where Biden is scheduled to sworn in at noon Wednesday, smoke could be seen coming from the location of the bridge.

 Shortly afterward, D.C. firefighters announced that they had responded “to an outside fire in the 100 block of H St SE that has been extinguished.”